fearofcode/bateman/README.md

 Note that "algorithmic trading" should be distinguished from ["high-frequency trading"](http://en.wikipedia.org/wiki/High-frequency_trading), which is what has become the real focus of the quants and hedge fund rocket scientists nowadays.
 Bateman is not a high-frequency trading app; in fact, it simulates placing trades only once a day.
 Compared to the crazy shit Wall Street is doing now, Bateman is, I would think, old hat.
 From what I know, Wall Street has shifted its focus from discretionary proprietary trading to market-making, statistical arbitrage, and high-frequency trading operations.
 We're living in a crazy world, and depending on who you ask, [high-frequency trading definitely has its dark side](http://www.zerohedge.com/news/2012-12-15/high-frequency-trading-broken-market-primer-two-parts).
 I have nothing to do with that.

-I'll also emphasize again that I'm not a trader and, while I am a professional programmer, I've never worked on the infrastructure that powers the new HFT systems.
+I'll also emphasize again that I'm not a trader and, while I am a professional programmer, I've never worked on any trading infrastructure code.

 Additionally, Bateman isn't really a fully algorithmic trading app, since it doesn't actually place trades itself; it just tries to find numbers that would allow a human trader to trade successfully.
 So it enables "systematic trading", where a program emits outputs that suggest a rigid, objective course of action that the human trader is then supposed to follow.
 Many people are unable to follow through with this and generally lose money as a result.
 So, Bateman has nothing for talking to brokers or actually making trades itself.
 If you wanted to use the results of a program like this, you'd have to do that by hand.

-Prior to the rise of ubiquitous high-performance computers, trading was done in what is now often called, by contrast, a [discretionary](http://blog.nobletrading.com/2009/12/what-is-discretionary-trading.html) fashion, with traders generally trying to combine macroeconomic and fundamental financial information (["fundamental analysis"](http://en.wikipedia.org/wiki/Fundamental_analysis); think Warren Buffett) with [technical analysis](http://en.wikipedia.org/wiki/Technical_analysis)/charting (think voodoo snake oil, in my opinion) to figure out what to trade or invest in.
+Prior to the rise of ubiquitous high-performance computers, trading was done in what is now often called, by contrast, a [discretionary](http://blog.nobletrading.com/2009/12/what-is-discretionary-trading.html) fashion, with traders generally trying to combine macroeconomic and fundamental financial information (["fundamental analysis"](http://en.wikipedia.org/wiki/Fundamental_analysis); think Warren Buffett) with [technical analysis](http://en.wikipedia.org/wiki/Technical_analysis)/charting to figure out what to trade or invest in.
 It's generally agreed that due to the [psychological factors involved in trading](http://economix.blogs.nytimes.com/2011/02/17/forecasting-is-for-the-birds-and-rats/), humans are less skilled at executing trades than pre-configured trading systems.
 This is due to factors like second-guessing, over-thinking, being indecisive or changing one's mind, etc., almost always to one's own detriment.
 This compliments recent psychological studies about the flawed nature of memory and the human mind.

 If you haven't ever tried to trade and haven't experienced this psychological aspect, I suggest getting a [free paper trading account](http://www.oanda.com/) that lets you do simulated trading without actually giving anyone any financial information or money and actually trying it for yourself.
 If you're like most people, you'll have a hard time waiting for the results of a trade to play out and want to basically dick around.
 Paper trading has a certain stress to it, even when no real money is changing hands -- now imagine if it was cash you had busted your ass to save and you were going to try to live the dream and "trade for a living".
 Most people fail, badly.
+There is almost certain no reason to believe you or I are any better or different.
+Most "successful traders" who appear to be beating the market are just lucky.

 Hence, to somewhat alleviate the unreliability and anxiety associated with discretionary trading, traders look for rigorous, quantitative "trading systems" that enable "systematic trading" if used and followed properly.
 If the program makes trades automatically without human intervention, this removes the obligation to follow the decisions made by the system everytime, as well, and the psychological aspects of the system are largely removed; all that then remains for such an algorithmic trading system is to monitor it to ensure it's working as intended.